vladyslav-crunch/auto-posting-bot/README.md

 ```bash
 python ./bot/main.py
 ```
-4. Enter your phone number and follow the verification process
+4. Enter your phone number and follow the authentication process